gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/08_supply_chain_security.md

 ### Separation

-These layered services may result in a more complex situation when it comes to understanding separation .
+These layered services may result in a more complex situation when it comes to understanding separation.
 For example, a community SaaS may separate different users with application software controls.
 However, it may have been built on top of a public cloud IaaS offering, where the separation controls are implemented in the hypervisor.
 Thus, the actual controls may be different in practice to what they first appear.

 ### Sensitive data